DigiScore/digiscore.github.io/pages/Impact_case_study_JoyInst.md

 playing various pieces in a group ensemble with singers.

 The instrument also gamified the process of learning.
-Using the step-by-step lessons that Vear had embedded in the _MachAInst_ "learning game", the students felt supported to undertake these complex musical activities, capitalising on their productivity and engaged for long periods of time.
+Using the step-by-step lessons that Vear had embedded in the _JoyInst_ "learning game", the students felt supported to undertake these complex musical activities, capitalising on their productivity and engaged for long periods of time.
 As the music teacher remarked, this instrument was not like any other traditional instrument because it was also a rewarding game for the young people.
 The teacher went on to say it was the most engaging instrument he had seen students use, and thanks to this, some students who were previously struggling to keep engaged in class showed considerable interest in the subject, which was a surprise to the teacher.
-His only hope was that this interest would be sustained after the study, hence the need to continue this research and develop _MachAInst_ further.
+His only hope was that this interest would be sustained after the study, hence the need to continue this research and develop _JoyInst_ further.

-_MachAInst_ presented two central answers as a solution for the access.
+_JoyInst_ presented two central answers as a solution for the access.
 The first one was cost-efficiency, which is a key hindrance to disabled people accessing music in Kenya, most of whom come from low-income backgrounds.
 With cheap and relatively accessible game controllers and a piece of software, young people were able to undertake increasingly complex musical activities.
 The instrument also presented easily adjustable software, which could accommodate different controllers that worked for different musicians.
 This is a level of customisation that is unprecedented in the Kenyan music education scene, yet a necessity for disabled musicians who have unique needs that their controller/ interfaces need to accommodate.

-The other important solution that _MachAInst_ presented to the music teacher at Joytown was its ability to combine music theory and practical musicianship into one.
+The other important solution that _JoyInst_ presented to the music teacher at Joytown was its ability to combine music theory and practical musicianship into one.
 Our research shows that combining music theory and the act of music-making is a significant challenge for many secondary school students in Kenya.
 This was also the case for the students at Joytown, as the music teacher revealed.
 In his long teaching career, he was used to having students who could write the music but had challenges performing it, or vice versa.
-However, _MachAInst_ combined elements of sightreading, aural musicianship, hand-ear coordination and performance into one.
+However, _JoyInst_ combined elements of sightreading, aural musicianship, hand-ear coordination and performance into one.
 The musicians could see the note they were playing, hear it and perform it simultaneously, which, as the teacher observes, goes a long way in creating holistic musicians who can hear, read and perform music.